SAP/ui5-uiveri5/docs/config/config.md

 # Configuration

-## Config file
+## Config File
-Config file is a node module that exports a single 'config' object.
+Config file is a node module that exports a single `config` object.
 Config file could reference a profile that contains a meaningfull defaults for this usecase.
-If missing, the default profile 'integration' is used.
+If missing, the default `integration` profile is used.

 Available profiles are:
-* integration - default profile for e2e tests
+* integration - default profile for E2E tests
 * visual - profile for visual tests

-If config file is not provided on command line, a file with name 'conf.js' is looked up in the current working directory.
+If config file is not provided on command line, a file with name `conf.js` is looked up in the current working directory.
-If found, it is used.
-If not found, the default conf/default.conf.js file is used.
+If found, it is used, otherwise the default conf/default.conf.js file is used.

-## Command-line arguments
+## Command-line Arguments
-Command-line arguments override options from config file.
+Command-line arguments override options from the config file.
-Check how to specify them in [Command-line arguments](console.md)
+For more information on how to specify them, see [Command-line arguments](console.md).

 ## Browsers
 Browser runtime is an object that specifies the browser and platform on which to execute the test.
-You could specify only few of the properties of a runtime.
-The rest will be derived if possible or wildcards will be assumed.
+You can specify only a few of the properties of a runtime.
+The rest are derived if possible or wildcards are assumed.

 Values and defaults:
 * browserName - one of (chrome|firefox|ie|safari|edge), browser name, default: chrome